ai-mindset/ai-mindset.github.io/_posts/2025-02-11-sqlite-minimalist-choice-for-ai-engineering.md

 ## Conclusion

-While specialized databases have their place, SQLite offers a compelling combination of features that make it ideal for many AI engineering projects:
+While specialised databases have their place, SQLite offers a compelling combination of features that make it ideal for many AI engineering projects:
 - Zero configuration
 - Pre-installed availability
 - Support for multiple data structures